 The second form of this trope makes humans useful to other aliens.
 Maybe the 'good' aliens have been fighting a losing war against the 'evil' aliens due to psychological limitations, numbers, or lack of training in the art of war.
 Maybe they are evenly matched or even winning against the enemy but want someone else to get shot at for a change.
 By working together with humans, they can actually put their advanced technology to use effectively; in turn, humans gain the peacetime benefits of the aliens' advanced technology.
 Other aliens may be less scrupulous about the relationship, considering us less 'valuable partners' and more 'Battle Thralls'.
 So long as they are able to enforce the relationship through their technology, this trope remains in the second form... but expect us to keep an eye out for a chance to break free of our insect overlords, no matter how benevolent they seem.

-A variation on this trope might be called "Humans Are Soldiers."
+The third variation on this trope might better be called "Humans Are Soldiers."
 In this case, far from being pacifists, the aliens are a Proud Warrior Race to the max.
-Problem is, they're so focused on honor duels and personal-scale violence, they can't bring together armies and fleets, or are simply ineffectual when they do because they won't or can't cooperate and establish a chain of command.
-Thus despite actually being less skilled at raw violence, humanity ends up being the ones able toband together and fight wars, and fulfill this trope.
+Problem is, they're so focused on honor duels, individual prowess and/or personal-scale violence, that they can't bring together armies and fleets, or are simply ineffectual when they do because they won't or can't cooperate and establish a chain of command.
+Thus despite actually being less skilled at raw violence, humanity ends up being the ones able toband together and fightwars, and fulfill this trope.
+As the experience shows, regardless of any aliens, this version is definitely Truth in Television: by the end of Napoleonic wars German theorists proposed the concept of "Total War", in which all the society resources would be applied to achieve the victory.
+This essentially meant the the war turned out from the tool of dominance into the tool of obliteration.
+And, indeed, in the late XIX and early XX centuries the wars that the Humanity fought among itself were waged with the ever-growing industrial approach, increasingly centering on efficiency of slaughter — until we became terrified of ourselves.

 Guyver: With the human villains, Chronos, who find Uranus technology, reverse-engineer it, make far more powerful versions of it, and plan to use it to find the Uranus and kill them.